 RAF Lossiemouth is located on the South-Western edge of the seaside town of Lossiemouth, about 5 miles North of Elgin, about 40 miles North-North-East of Inverness, in the Grampian region of Scotland.
-Home to Tornados mostly, it has the reputation of being the best station in Scotland when it comes to viewing opportunities.
+Home to Typhoons and Poseidons, it has the reputation of being the best station in Scotland when it comes to viewing opportunities.

 |EGQS||01343 812121||RAF Lossiemouth|

-In the distance you will sometimes see Nimrods from RAF Kinloss and occasionally one will fly overhead or carry out a practice approach.
-Visitors can include other Tornado and Jaguar units (e.g. from Marham, Bruggen or Coltishall) and a selection of foreign visitors staging through Lossiemouth enroute to Europe or the USA, or exercising in the Scottish low flying areas.
+Visitors can include other Typhoon units from Coningsby and a selection of foreign visitors staging through Lossiemouth enroute to Europe or the USA, or exercising in the Scottish low flying areas.

 Activity can begin as early as 07:00 and goes on to about 17:00 to 18:00 unless night flying exercises are on; in which case there's no real telling how late flying will go on to - often to just before midnight but sometimes as late as 02:00.
-Lossie is normally very quiet at weekends with based aircraft tucked away in hardened aircraft shelters, but occasionally a pair of Tornados may be seen at weekends, and visiting aircraft may be left parked out in front of the large hangars by the control tower.
+Lossie is normally very quiet at weekends with based aircraft tucked away in hardened aircraft shelters, but occasionally visiting aircraft may be left parked out in front of the large hangars by the control tower.

 Lossiemouth can often be very quiet on Fridays, especially after lunch - when many of the based aircraft are being hangared for the weekend.

-Continue up the A941 towards Lossiemouth but take the left turn onto the B9135 towards Kineddar.
+Assuming you're approaching Lossie on the A941 from the south, take the left turn onto the B9135 towards Kineddar.
 Then take the next left onto the road that skirts the Southern edge of the station.
 The road turns sharply to the right, straightens out, then turns sharply to the left.
 There's a lane leading to some houses and another lane leading to a crash gate (A) on your right - so go down there.
 The aprons in front of the main hangars, where visitors often park, is visible from here but too far for good photos.
 However if runway 05 is in use, any visitors taxiing out to take off will taxi past you here, and if runway 23 is in use, any landing visitors will taxi past you back to the hangars.

 202 Sqn Sea King being washed (taken from point B - well, a car zooming past point B anyway!); author